rfaridi/macrobd/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of macrobd is to ...
+The goal of macrobd is to provide easy access to macro data of Bangladesh.

 ## Installation